ayyssh/agentsstack-ai/content/_index.md

 intro:
   title: How Are We Doing It?
   subtitle: Our Vision
   description: Your data is the only asset with a terminal value.
-We are developing high value, AI powered software (aka agents) to drive innovation and operational efficiency, deployed in your environment keeping the core assets secure and private.
+Test and deploy, AI powered software (aka agents) to drive innovation and operational efficiency with robust governance and security.
   thumbnail: "/images/video-image.jpg"
   video_id: vocuu0RByMM